intersystems-community/integratedml-custom-models/.github/pull_request_template.md

-# Pull Request - IntegratedML Pluggable Models Framework
+# Pull Request - IntegratedML Flexible Model Integration Framework

 ## 📋 PR Summary
 **Brief description of the changes in this pull request**